 1. Preheat the oven to 400 degrees Fahrenheit and line a baking sheet with parchment paper.

-2. In a shallow dish, mix together the bread crumbs, nutritional yeast, and spice mix.
+2. In a shallow dish, mix together the bread crumbs, nutritional yeast, spice mix, and salt.

 3. In a separate shallow dish, mix together the chickpea flour, water, and apple cider vinegar.